jiprolog/jiprolog/README.md

 JIProlog enhances the Java platform by adding the power of Prolog language and extends Prolog by adding the Java framework.

-JIProlog integrates Prolog and Java languages in a very fashinating way.
+JIProlog integrates Prolog and Java languages in a very fascinating way.
 It allows calling Prolog predicates from Java without dealing with native code (JNI) and allows invoking Java methods from Prolog as they were predicates.

 JIProlog supplies a complete API to link Prolog and Java languages from both sides.
 The API is composed by three parts:
 * Java calls Prolog;